cbushdor/MyDefPag/README.md

 - It is needed to have script interpreter installed at server side.

-- It is needed to install some more dependencies[^4]...
+- It is needed to install some more dependencies...
+To install these dependecies go to https://www.cpan.org/.

 - Modification within *index.cgi* need to be made: